A Generic Ancestry.com Family Tree (source: Ancesty.com Home)

 HAPPY NEW YEAR!

 Think about taking a break from new genealogical research.
 Respectfully, go back and review what already exists in your family tree(s).
-A re-evaluation of cited sources should be a major focus of the proposed family tree review.
+A re-evaluation of prior cited sources should be a major focus of the proposed family tree review.
 The frequency of error in public family trees is truly amazing, and this is particularly true with Ancestry.com public trees.
 Red flag questions should be considered where family tree profiles are based on other Ancestry.com family tree(s).
 Ancestry.com family trees are certainly not primary sources and frequently not even reliable secondary sources.
 At best, consider using data in public Ancestry.com family trees only where solid primary and/or several reliable secondary sources also are discovered.
-Of course, most veteran family genealogists likely hold a shortlist of very reliable family tree owners whose research they trust without much question.
+Of course, most veteran family genealogists likely hold a shortlist of very reliable family tree owners whose research can be trusted without much question.